 Roles are dynamically computed by PacketFence, based on the rules (ie., a set of conditions and actions) from authentication sources, using a first-match wins algorithm.
 Roles are then matched to VLAN or VLAN pool or internal roles or ACL on equipment from the Configuration \rightarrow Policies and Access Control \rightarrow Switches module.
 For a VLAN pool instead of defining a VLAN identifier, you can set a value like that: 20..23,27..30 - which means that the VLAN returned by PacketFence can be 20 to 23 and 27 to 30 (inclusively).
-There are two algorithms: one based on a hash of the username (default one) and the other one based on a round-robin (last registered device +1).
+There are three algorithms: one based on a hash of the username (default one), another one based on a round-robin (last registered device +1) and one that selects a VLAN randomly in the pool.